-- Signal to indicate intention to change lanes. - Recheck traffic, including a glance over the shoulder at the mirror blind spot area. - Maintain speed or accelerate slightly before and during the lane change. - Gradually move into the new lane. - Adjust following distance, using the three-second rule. - · Check to make sure the signal canceled.
+- Signal to indicate intention to change lanes at least 100 feet ahead on city streets or 300 feet ahead on open highways. - Recheck traffic, including a glance over the shoulder at the mirror blind spot area. - Maintain speed or accelerate slightly before and during the lane change. - Gradually move into the new lane. - · Adjust following distance, using the four-second rule.